flexicious/aws-node-rules-engine-lambda-config/README.md

 # Node Rules Engine, Feature Flags, and Dynamic Configuration for Node.JS applications and AWS Lambda

-This is a repo that demonstrates the Lambda Genie features
+This is a repo that demonstrates the Lambda Genie features.
+It contains a UI project (simple CRA based app with AWS Amplify Components integrated with AWS Cognito and AWS API Gateway) and an API project (cdk project AWS API Gateway with AWS Lambda REST Api Integration and Cognito Authorizer).
+The lambda function uses the app genie features to dynamically build a response for the UI to render a personalized dashboard.

 ## What is Lambda Genie?